Medical Advisory Board Member

 Many parents regret allowing their child to have a smartphone because they have experienced the way the smartphone negatively impact relationships.
 The parent child relationship suffers.
 Children are often inattentive with the constant distraction the phone brings.
 Face to face relationships dwindle as children shift their time and energy to investing in their online “friendships.”

-SMARTPHONES INCREASE THE RISK FOR ANXIETY AND DEPRESSION
+SMARTPHONES and SOCIAL MEDIA INCREASE THE RISK FOR ANXIETY AND DEPRESSION

 These devices and social media platforms were not designed for use by children.
 Viewing someone else’s highlight reel on social media often leads youth to think they are missing out or are not enough compared with their peers.
 Research shows that the more time someone uses social media the more likely they are to be depressed.
 A Harvard Business Review showed the more you use Facebook the worse you feel.
 Another report demonstrated that adolescents’ psychological well-being decreased the more hours a week they spent on screens.